-Many higher education institutions or K-12 school districts may be one of the largest employers in their region, but as pointed out by in this prescient paper on the future of educational information technology even the largest institutions lack sufficient resources to invest adequately in instructional technology innovation.
+Many higher education institutions and K-12 school districts are the largest employers in their region, but as pointed out by in this prescient paper on the future of educational information technology even the largest institutions lack sufficient resources to invest adequately in instructional technology innovation.
 The bottom line is that collaboration among institutions is required to address the daunting challenge of creating the future of teaching and learning and the required supporting technologies.

 What type of collaboration will advance innovation while reducing unnecessary costs?

-Education needs a to leverage the power of a common architecture built on open, community-governed standards that allow an institution to quickly and easily customize their EdTech environment, thus creating an EdTech ecosystem that enables and supports creativity.
-Such a platform would reduce investment on repetitive integrations, lower barriers to entry and focus investment on educational innovation.
+Education needs to leverage the power of a common architecture built on open, community-governed standards that allow an institution to quickly and easily customize their edtech environment, thus creating an ecosystem that enables and supports creativity.
+Such a platform would reduce investment on repetitive integrations, lower barriers to entry, and focus investment on educational innovation.